techmunk/sassphp/README.md

 ## Potential / known issues

-* The sequence for SOURCE_DEFAULT hasn't been rigourously tested.
-SOURCE_MAP has.
+* The sequence for SOURCE_DEFAULT is still failing & under investigation.
 * In 0.3.9 / 0.4 testing setIncludePath was failing in included automated tests; still under investigation.

 ## Changelog